norcams/docs-enduser/docs/networking.rst

 there's a lot of labor involved in fixing the system back to it's desired state.
 All this complexity also comes at the price of performance.

-In UH-IaaS we have chosen another, much simpler, model.
+In NREC we have chosen another, much simpler, model.
 This model is based on the project calico openstack neutron core plugin, which provides a pure Layer 3 model for the instance IP traffic.
 Our hypervisors are connected together with a higly redundant Layer 2 network utilizing the modern linux